-Mark_and_Christine: What would be the circumstances that would have you consider an 11 year old?
+Mark_and_Christine: What would be the circumstances that would have you consider an 11-year-old?
 Additionally, with younger patients, I think the family will have to be more involved which may be hard with sleep-away programs.

-Dr. Kerr-Price: Our medical director and the program directors help to assess when it is appropriate to have an 11 year old come here.
+Dr. Kerr-Price: Our medical director and the program directors help to assess when it is appropriate to have an 11-year-old come here.
 You're right about the difficulties with younger kids being away.
 That may be why programs for them are so hard to find.

-Here's a specific question about what goes on inside a treatment center like Remuda:
+David Roberts: Here's a specific question about what goes on inside a treatment center like Remuda:

-CindyD: Is it true that patients aren't allowed to go to the rest room without the door open or someone standing there to see that they don't purge?
+CindyD: Is it true that patients aren't allowed to go to the restroom without the door open or someone standing there to see that they don't purge?
 And does that rule apply to those that are anorexic and don't purge anyway?

 Dr. Kerr-Price: We do have some rules like that but, typically, such a rule as that is not imposed throughout the length of the patient's stay.
 For instance, just during her first few days and following meals, for example.
 We apply the same rules to girls with anorexia because of the risk they may try to exercise.

-David Roberts: Out of curiousity, are most people who go inpatient "forced" into that type of treatment because of their medical condition?
+David Roberts: Out of curiosity, are most people who go inpatient "forced" into that type of treatment because of their medical condition?
 Or do they realize things have gotten out of hand and they elect to come in?